Dr. and Coach Catana Starks, the coach profiled in our film From the Rough, passed

 - We need much more common sense in the way governments account for what they are spending, and what the long-term costs of that spending might be.
 The whole issue of excessive retirement benefits has arisen because governments have hidden the long-term costs of these retirement obligations by using accounting rules that were prohibited for private businesses over two decades ago.
 The Congressional Budget Office “scoring” of legislation is fundamentally flawed in two respects: first, it limits its evaluation to the ten-year period after the law is passed; and, second, it does not take into account the highly likely behavioral responses to a piece of legislation.
 For example, any tax increase on businesses headquartered in the United States will cause some businesses to shut down U.S. operations and move investments and jobs abroad.
 That kind of highly likely reaction to a tax increase is not factored into the CBO scoring model at all, even though any common sense evaluation of a tax law would take it into account.

 However, at all levels of government, but particularly at the state and local level, taxes and bond proceeds are solicited for one purpose, and diverted from a completely different one, usually the enrichment of union leaders and other state employees.
 When Connecticut created a fund for transportation improvements in 1984, most Connecticut residents would gladly support tax increases to upgrade our badly maintained transportation system.
-However, year after year, the Special Transportation Fund has been raided for “general revenues,” which is a euphemism for paying rich retirement benefits to unionized and militant state employees.
+However, year after year, the Special Transportation Fund has been raided for “general revenues,” which is a euphemism for paying rich retirement benefits to state employees.

 Similarly, Connecticut established a fund for smoking cessation programs when it received a major settlement from the tobacco companies in 1998.
 It has never used a penny from that fund for its intended purpose.
 Every year, the fund has been raided for “general revenues.”